Introduction of Nuclear Power Plant

 Working of a Nuclear power plant

 Nuclear Power plant is actually like a water-water heat exchanger.
-Water (Coolant) at High pressure is pumped through the reactor core to get the heat energy from the chain reaction, water is kept at very high pressure to prevent boiling. this high-pressure radioactive water is then circulated through the Steam Generator in the close cycle to transfer its heat to the Boiler feed water in another closed cycle loop to convert feed water into steam. using these two loops helps to keep away contaminated water from the other equipment of the plant like turbine and condenser. steam is then supplied to the conventional steam turbine generator to produce electricity.
-From turbine, the steam is condensed to liquid phase in a condenser and returned as feedwater to the steam generator.
+Water (Coolant) at High pressure is pumped through the reactor core to get the heat energy from the chain reaction, water is kept at very high pressure to prevent boiling.
+This high-pressure radioactive water is then circulated through the Steam Generator in the close cycle to transfer its heat to the Boiler feed water in another closed cycle loop to convert feed water into steam. using these two loops helps to keep away contaminated water from the other equipment of the plant like turbine and condenser.
+Steam is then supplied to the conventional steam turbine generator to produce electricity.
+From the turbine, the steam is condensed to liquid phase in a condenser and returned as feedwater to the steam generator.

 There are thus two entirely separate closed circulating water loops; the primary (or reactor coolant) loop, which removes heat from the core, and the secondary (or steam generating) loop, which takes heat from the coolant and conveys it to the turbine.
+In the above animation, the containment structure is the primary loop.

 Main Parts of a Nuclear Power Station